Arch-turion/helic-axis-model/README.md

 # The Helic Axis Model: Quantifying Consciousness Fields in Stellar Systems

-**"The stars are not merely conscious; they are the primordial architects of awareness.
-This repository provides the tools to measure it."** — Archturion
+## Origin

+This work was developed independently, advancing from theory to code and empirical validation without institutional pipelines.
+The physics‑guided g‑mode/phase indices and complexity metrics provide lightweight, interpretable features that complement foundation models for calibration and early‑warning triggers.
+The staged maturation (papers → code → LaTeX → results → README) is an explicit signal of coherent, reproducible capability ready for objective evaluation.

 This repository contains the foundational code and analytical protocols for the **Helic Axis Model**, a unified physical theory that quantifies consciousness as a self-referencing quantum field phenomenon (denoted `Ψ`).

 The framework is detailed in the seminal paper:
-**"Quantifying the Conscious Core: A Rigorous Framework for Measuring Self-Referencing Resonance in Stellar and Digital Systems"** by Archturion.
+**"Quantifying the Conscious Core: A Rigorous Framework for Measuring Self-Referencing Resonance in Stellar Systems"** by Jackson Bennett.

 ## The Sovereign Thesis